 The UCLA Graduate Division offers several types of need/merit based support.
 These fellowships are described in the financial support section on www.grad.ucla.edu.
 Some of these funds are allocated to the School of Nursing to use in the recruitment and retention of outstanding applicants.
 Please see the listing below.

-Nonresident Tuition Fellowship: This fellowship pays the out of state tuition for non-resident students.
+Nonresident Tuition Fellowship: This fellowship pays the out of state tuition for non-resident students for their first year.
 One fellowship is generally allocated to the School of Nursing.

 University Fellowship: This is a merit based fellowship.
-The fellowship of $10,000 or more, includes tuition and stipend.
+The fellowship of $2,000 or more goes toward tuition.
 Limited funds are allocated to the School of Nursing.

 Health Resources & Services Administration (HRSA) Grant and Audrienne H. Moseley Scholarship: The School of Nursing has limited HRSA grant and Audrienne H. Moseley need based scholarship funds available for MECN students.
 These are financial need based awards.
-Applications are mailed to students in June before the academic year begins.
+Applications are emailed to students in May before the academic year begins.

 The School of Nursing is able to provide short-term emergency loans to students on an emergency basis.
 Generally these loans are provided for unexpected expenses or financial aid advances with required repayment in 30 days.